How could I regret something that shaped me into the woman I am today?

 I was young when I married, and my ex was my first love.
 He will always hold that place in my heart.
 But now that phase of my life is over, and it is time to try something new.
 NOTHING in life is permanent, and finding the courage to accept this truth has helped me so much in moving forward.

-I was once a control freak; I would cling fiercely to situations and people and try to manipulate outcomes so as to feel safe in the world.
+I will never regret my relationship. was once a control freak; I would cling fiercely to situations and people and try to manipulate outcomes so as to feel safe in the world.
 The ending of my marriage was something I could not manipulate or control.
 It just happened – and I couldn’t do a damn thing about it.
 The realization (after a lot of months and a lot of soul searching) that I would be okay no matter what … has been the GREATEST and SWEETEST epiphany of my life so far!